 An LLC operating agreement is a contract between you and the LLC.
 The LLC operating agreement will help clarify how the limited liability company should be managed, what happens to any profits or losses, who can vote on major decisions, and more.

-There are many different ways to write an LLC operating agreement for your business structure, so it's important that you get assistance from your attorney to make sure that this document has all of the necessary clauses.
+There are many different ways to write an LLC operating agreement for your business structure, so it's important that you get assistance from LegalZoom to make sure that this document has all of the necessary clauses.